Market Overview

 Winchester is more affordable with a median home price of $310K, compared to $430K in Severn.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Severn prices range from $200K–$750K.
 Winchester prices range from $150K–$700K.

-Severn has stronger schools overall, with a 77% average pass rate compared to 75% in Winchester.
-Top schools in Severn include Meade High School and Old Mill High School.
-In Winchester, standout schools include John Handley High School and Daniel Morgan Middle School.
-School quality varies by neighborhood, so check specific school zones when evaluating homes.
+Severn public schools have a 77% average SOL pass rate; Winchester has 75% (2024 state assessment data).
+Public schools in Severn include Meade High School and Old Mill High School; in Winchester, John Handley High School and Daniel Morgan Middle School.
+Pass rates reflect district-wide assessment results; check the specific assigned schools for any address.

 Which is easier to commute from, Severn or Winchester?